OPS-E2E-PPE/VBA-Docs/api/Office.CommandBarButton.Picture.md

 ## Remarks

-When you change the image on a button, you will also want to use the **Mask** property to set a mask image.
+When you change the image on a button, you'll also want to use the **Mask** property to set a mask image.
 The mask image determines which parts of the button image are transparent.
 Always set the mask after you have set the picture for a **CommandBarButton** object.

 > [!NOTE]
 > The images for the **View Microsoft** _Application_ and **Insert** _Item_ buttons on the **Standard** toolbar in the Visual Basic Editor cannot be changed.